 Provide the State Secretary with information quarterly on the number of hours, miles driven, number of participants in the committee’s programs, and money spent on charitable events and activities for the State Charity Records Book.

-Define fundraising goals for the Endowment Fund each year
+Define fundraising goals for the Endowment Fund each year.

 Prepare and implement strategies for fundraising and implement those strategies to raise money for the Endowment Fund.